hyriver/pygeohydro/README.rst

 * `NWIS <https://nwis.waterdata.usgs.gov/nwis>`__ for USGS stations' daily streamflow observations
 * `OpenTopography <https://opentopography.org/>`_ for Digital Elevation Model

+The gridded data can be resampled to coarser or finer resolutions via the ``upscale_factor`` argument.
+The **resampling** is carried out using the **bilinear** method for continuous spatial data such as climate data and the **majority** method for discrete data such as land cover.

-Additionally, the function for getting Daymet data offers a flag for computing Potential Evapotranspiration (PET) using the retrieved climate data.
+Additionally, the function for getting Daymet data offers a flag for computing **Potential Evapotranspiration** (PET) using the retrieved climate data.
 PET is computed based on `FAO-56 <http://www.fao.org/3/X0490E/X0490E00.htm>`_.

 Requests for additional databases or functionalities can be submitted via `issues <https://github.com/cheginit/hydrodata/issues>`_.